passbolt/passbolt_help/_includes/configure/configure-account-recovery.md

 You can follow this procedure if you are meeting the following requirements:

-- You are running passbolt Pro > v3.6.0 or passbolt Cloud (coming soon).
+- You are running passbolt Pro > v3.6.0 or Passbolt Cloud.
 - You have an active administrator account

 ## How does it work?